-1 The Association of American Medical Colleges is concerned 2 about the quality of graduate medical education and any activity 3 which might compromise the quality of this experience.
-4 The timely debate regarding house officer "moonlighting" 5 involves a number of considerations which include: 6 a.
-The rights of an individual to engage in whatever legal ·7 activities he chooses during the time when his services 8 are not required by his primary full-time employer.
-9 b.
-The dependence that has developed in some sections of the 10 country upon physicians from training programs for the 11 provision of primary and emergency care during their off- 12 duty hours.
-13 c.
-The financial dependence of some married house officers 14 with children, and other house officers with large previous 15 debts, upon incomes larger than those offered while 16 employed in training status.
-17 d.
-The broadening educational experience for the house officer 18 who practices some medicine outside the graduate medical 19 education institution.
-20 e.
-The possible injury to the health of the house officer 21 by working excessive numbers of hours.
-22 f.
-The possible impairment of the caliber of training 23 opportunities experienced by a house officer whose free 24 time is not available for study and recreation.
-25 g.
-The relationship of the educational institution that has 26 primary responsibility for recruitment and training of house 27 officers to the larger consumer community when its 28 employees serve in a secondary capacity as a part of a 29 health care system outside the aegis of the primary employer 30 In creating a statement regarding house officer "moonlighting" 31 the AAMC recognizes that there is no documentation which suggests that the very occasional time spent pursuing additional work 32 opportunities for income has diverted house officers from their 33 primary responsibilities to their own education and to the patien 34 charged to their care by the training institution.
-35
+The timely debate regarding house officer "moonlighting" involves a number of considerations which include:

+- a.
+The rights of an individual to engage in whatever legal activities he chooses during the time when his services are not required by his primary full-time employer. - b.
+The dependence that has developed in some sections of the country upon physicians from training programs for the provision of primary and emergency care during their off-duty hours. - c.
+The financial dependence of some married house officers with children, and other house officers with large previous debts, upon incomes larger than those offered while employed in training status. - d.
+The broadening educational experience for the house officer who practices some medicine outside the graduate medical education institution. - e.
+The possible injury to the health of the house officer by working excessive numbers of hours. - f.
+The possible impairment of the caliber of training opportunities experienced by a house officer whose free time is not available for study and recreation. - g.
+The relationship of the educational institution that has primary responsibility for recruitment and training of house officers to the larger consumer community when its employees serve in a secondary capacity as a part of a health care system outside the aegis of the primary employer

+In creating a statement regarding house officer "moonlighting" the AAMC recognizes that there is no documentation which suggests

+32 that the very occas ional time spent pursuing additional work 33 opportunities for income has diverted house officers from their 34 primary responsibilities to their own education and to the patien 35 charged to their care by the training institution.

-THEREFORE, as a matter of general principle, the Association 36 of American Medical Colleges urges that institutions of graduate 37 medical education and house officers recognize the importance of the 38 graduate medical education experience both for the individuals.
-39 professional development and for the development of the nation's 40 medical resources.
-Further, the AAMC believes that the house 41 officer, as a medical graduate qualified and accepted by an 42 accredited American graduate medical education program, is a mature 43 individual capable of being responsible for his/her own educational 44 development but urges that the house officer consider the following 45 matters before engaging in additional work opportunities: 46 a.
-The capacity of the house officer to fulfill his/her educational objectives while, at the same time, pursuing additional work opportunities for income;
+THEREFORE, as a matter of general principle, the Association of American Medical Colleges urges that institutions of graduate medical education and house officers recognize the importance of the graduate medical education experience both for the individuals professional development and for the development of the nation's medical resources.
+Further, the AAMC believes that the house officer, as a medical graduate qualified and accepted by an accredited American graduate medical education program, is a mature individual capable of being responsible for his/her own educational development but urges that the house officer consider the following matters before engaging in additional work opportunities:

-b.
-The nature of the work opportunity, including its educational value;

-c.
-The needs of the community, and 52
+- a.
+The capacity of the house officer to fulfill his/her educational objectives while, at the same time, pursuing additional work opportunities for income; - b.
+The nature of the work opportunity, including its educational value; - c.
+The needs of the community, and - d. the financial need of the individual.